adarshtiwari1998/n8n-360-video-ai/replit.md

 **Solution Implemented:**
 1. **ImageKit Upload Fix**: Fixed FormData compatibility issue by using Node.js https module instead of fetch API for multipart/form-data uploads
+2. **Switched to Veo 2 Experimental Model**: Changed from `veo-2.0-generate-001` to `veo-2.0-generate-exp` which supports reference images with `asset` type
-2. **Veo 2 Image Conditioning**: Updated `generateVideoWithVertexAI()` to accept product image as `referenceImages` parameter in the API request
+3. **Veo 2 Image Conditioning**: Updated `generateVideoWithVertexAI()` to accept product image as `referenceImages` parameter in the API request
-3. **Workflow Integration**: Modified the complete video generation workflow to pass the actual product image to Veo 2
+4. **Workflow Integration**: Modified the complete video generation workflow to pass the actual product image to Veo 2

 **Technical Details:**
-- Veo 2 now receives the product image as a base64-encoded `referenceImage` with `referenceType: 'asset'`
+- Model: `veo-2.0-generate-exp` (experimental) supports `referenceImages` with `referenceType: 'asset'` for product preservation
+- The stable model `veo-2.0-generate-001` does NOT support this feature
 - The image is fetched from either URL or base64 data and included in the Veo 2 API request body
 - This ensures the generated 360° video features the exact same product, not a similar approximation